Finding a Therapist

 How do I want my therapist to work?

 A therapist's clinical orientation tells you how they view their client's struggles, how those struggles came to be, and how they best feel they can help.
 Most therapists use a blend of orientations, commonly referred to as being an "eclectic practitioner."
 What matters is that a therapist can tell you why they have chosen to work the way they do.

 Do I want my therapist to have any particular clinical specialties?

 Virtually every therapist will have a good understanding of depression and anxiety, as those are the two most common presenting issues in therapy.

 Therapists will specialize in order to build a more cohesive practice working on challenges they enjoy.
 Determine what you feel is pulling into therapy now and consider looking for a therapist that specializes in that thing.

 Do they share lived experience with me?
 Do they already understand people like me?
-If not, are they willing to spend some time educating themselves?
+If not, are they willing to spend some time learning?

 If you are a member of a subculture or marginalized community, working with a clinician who understands how that impacts your life can be incredibly validating.

 Sometimes it can be challenging to find folks with both a clinical specialty that fits your needs and population-specific knowledge, especially if they're seemingly unrelated (such as a polyamorous person seeking support in managing panic attacks).

 My name is MacKenzie Stuart and I'm a licensed marriage and family therapist (LMFT) who specializes in LGBTQIQ2-S issues, polyamory and consensual nonmonogamy, and suicidality and chronic depression.
 I might be a good psychotherapist for you or your loved one.
 Feel free to explore my availability for new clients and reach out to me directly.